nerc-project/nerc-docs/docs/openstack/management/vm-management.md

     ![Delete Multiple Instances At Once](images/delete_multiple_instances.png)

 !!! danger "Important Note"
-    This will immediately terminate the instance, delete all content of the virtual machine and erase the disk.
+    This will immediately terminate the instance, delete all contents of the virtual machine and erase the disk.
 This operation is not recoverable.

 There are other options available if you wish to keep the virtual machine for